seorangdev/seorang.dev/content/logs/2022-01-14-tailwindcss-standalone-cloudflare-pages.md

 +++
-title = "Building Tailwind CSS Without Node.js On Cloudflare Pages" description = "Tailwind CSS standalone CLI isn't available by default in Cloudflare Pages.
-So how do we build it?" date = 2022-01-14 draft = false
+title = "Building Tailwind CSS Without Node.js On Cloudflare Pages" description = "How to use Tailwind CSS standalone CLI in Cloudflare Pages?" date = 2022-01-14 draft = false
 +++